Haveli: Shekhawati

+Marwar

-The havelis served as status symbols for the Marwaris as well as homes for their extended families, providing security and comfort in seclusion from the outside world.
+The havelis served as status symbols for the Marwaris of Rajasthan state as well as homes for their extended families, providing security and comfort in seclusion from the outside world.
 The havelis were designed to be closed from all sides with one large main gate.

-The typical havelis in Shekhawati incorporated two courtyards — an outer one for the men which served as an extended threshold, and the inner one, the domain of the women.
-The largest havelis could have up to three or four courtyards and were two to three stories high.
-Most of the havelis are empty nowadays or are maintained by a watchman, while others have been converted into hotels and tourist attractions.

-The towns and villages of Shekhawati are famous for the embellished frescoes on the walls of their grandiose havelis, to the point of becoming popular tourist attractions.

 The havelis in and around Jaisalmer Fort (also known as the Golden Fort), situated in Jaisalmer, Rajasthan, of which the three most impressive are Patwon Ki Haveli, Salim Singh Ki Haveli, and Nathmal-Ki Haveli, deserve special mention.
 These were the elaborate homes of Jaisalmer's rich merchants.
 The ostentatious carvings, etched in sandstone with great detail and then painstakingly pieced together in lavish patterns, were commissioned to put on show the owner's status and wealth.
 Around Jaisalmer, they are typically carved from yellow sandstone.
 They are often characterized by wall paintings, frescoes, jharokhas (balconies) and archways.

 The Patwon Ji ki Haveli was the first erected in Jaisalmer.
 It is not a single haveli but a cluster of five small havelis.
 The first in the row is the most popular, and is also known as Kothari's Patwa Haveli.
 Commissioned and constructed in the year 1805 by Guman Chand Patwa, then a rich trader of jewellery and fine brocades, it is the biggest and the most ostentatious of the five.
 Patwa was a rich man and a renowned trader of his time and he could afford and thus order the construction of separate stories for each of his five sons.
 These were completed in a span of 50 years.
 All five houses were constructed in the first 60 years of the 19th century.

 Patwon Ji Ki is renowned for its ornate wall paintings, intricate yellow sandstone-carved jharokhas (balconies), gateways and archways.
 Although the building itself is made from yellow sandstone, the main gateway is brown.
 Another notable haveli is Seth ji ri Haveli in Udaipur city; now known as Shree Jagdish Mahal, it is 250 years old.

 Pakistan

 A number of historically and architecturally significant havelis survive in Pakistan, most of which are situated in the Punjab province.
 The most significant in Lahore, the Haveli of Nau Nihal Singh, dates from the Sikh era of the mid-19th century, and is considered to be one of the finest examples of Sikh architecture in Lahore.
 It is the only Sikh-era haveli that preserves its original ornamentation and architecture.

-Some other historically and architecturally significant havelis in Pakistan:
+Some historically and architecturally significant havelis in Pakistan include: